jonlpersson/ed-latimore/site/_posts/2021-12-05-ed-latimores-coffee-so-black-jokes.md

 **Coffee so black if you pour cream in it you get lynched.** ([Tweet it](https://twitter.com/EdLatimore/status/1344106340860502016){: target="_blank" rel="noopener noreferrer"})

-**Explanation:&nbsp;**[Loving vs Virginia](https://en.wikipedia.org/wiki/Loving_v._Virginia){: target="_blank" rel="noopener noreferrer"}&nbsp;was a landmark 1967 Supreme court case which ruled that laws banning interractial marriage (anti-miscegenation) were in violation of the Equal Protection and Due Process clauses of the 14th amendment.
+**Explanation:**[Loving vs Virginia](https://en.wikipedia.org/wiki/Loving_v._Virginia){: target="_blank" rel="noopener noreferrer"} was a landmark 1967 Supreme court case which ruled that laws banning interractial marriage (anti-miscegenation) were in violation of the Equal Protection and Due Process clauses of the 14th amendment.
 Before that, it was still illegal in many states for Black and White people to get married.

 This"coffee so black" joke takes on even more humor once you realize that when the Supreme Cout made their ruling on June 12, 1967, there were only 16 states that still had these laws banning interractial marriage—all of them in the southern United States.
 An area of the country where the majority of lynchings have occured.